leanprover-community/lean/doc/make/msys2.md

 [The official webpage of msys2][msys2] provides one-click installers.
 We assume that you install [msys2][msys2] at `c:\msys64`.
-It has a package management system, [pacman][pacman], which is used in Arch Linux - you must update these and install all current dependencies.
+It has a package management system, [pacman][pacman], which is used in Arch Linux - you must use this to update `msys2` and install all of Lean's dependencies.
 The Lean build that's used in CI currently uses this set of commands (in any of the many installed `msys` shells):

 ```bash
 pacman -Syu